 05 Nov Asymmetric Cowl Drape

-Posted at 14:33h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:33h in Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Elegant and flattering, this is an interesting cut in a knit fabric.
 By using my Knit Block or your favourite tee shirt patterns, you can self-draft the front pattern piece to drape while leaving the back and sleeve patterns exactly as they are.
 It’s a looser shape than many drape tops and is cut with a more gentle fitting rather than hugging tight to the body.
 That slightly looser, non-grabby tee shirt is always flattering and much easier to wear.

 For this pattern development; trace out a full front of your block (for the asymmetric detail), a half back block and full sleeve block (as below):

 - Move the back shoulder line forward by 1cm and remove similar from the front shoulder line.

 - For the looser fit in the tee shirt; drop the underarm point on the bodice and sleeve by 1-1.5cm.

 - Soften off the side seam on the back block and add shape to the centre back seam at the waist.